Samuel M. Ralston: Governor

 In 1912 Taggart again supported Ralston's nomination for Governor, and this time succeed and was nominated on March 17.
-Ralston received the endorsement of numerous groups in the state, including the women’s suffrage movement and many churches.
+Ralston received the endorsement of numerous groups in the state, including the women's suffrage movement and many churches.
 Ralston won the general election by plurality and became the Governor of Indiana on January 13, 1913, defeating Progressive candidate Albert Beveridge, and the Republican candidate former Governor Winfield T. Durbin.

 Indianapolis riots

 One of the first events Ralston became involved in was a strike by the street car workers in Indianapolis that began in October.
 The strike was called on the week of the city elections and Republicans accused the strikers of trying to prevent them from voting.
 The union demanded the passage of a law to better protect what they believed to be their rights and wanted the governor to call a special session of the Indiana General Assembly to pass such a bill.
 The strike quickly grew into a citywide riot as the growing mob began to attack police, business leaders, and public officials.
 Business leaders and Mayor of Indianapolis Samuel Shank demanded the governor call out the army and end the strike, but the unions threatened violence if that happened.
 On November 5 Ralston finally called out the entire Indiana National Guard and put the city under martial law.
 At noon on the 6th, the strikers and their sympathizers gathered around the Indiana Statehouse and began chanting a demand that the troops leave the city.
 Ralston exited the building and spoke to the crowd offering to withdraw the troops if the strikers would go back to work and negotiate peacefully.
-He offered concessions and promises that convinced the strikers of his good intentions effectively ended the strike that day.
+He offered concessions and promises that convinced the strikers of his good intentions, which effectively ended the strike that day.
 After several days passed, and it became apparent that the strike was truly over, he demobilized the guard.

 When the General Assembly convened, Ralston was able to have several acts passed that led to improved working conditions for many workers in the state.
 Among the laws he advocated and passed were acts banning the sale of narcotic drugs for the first time, a minimum wage, conservation measures to prevent deforestation, incentives to encourage development of the livestock industry, free vaccinations for several prevalent diseases, and aid in helping the blind find work.
 His signature work though was his target of the tenement slums in the state.
 He successfully lobbied for funds to provide running clean water, children's playgrounds, and several other improvements to the living conditions of the urban poor.
 The final bill he signed empowered the state police to close the brothels in the state, which effectively ended any forms of legal prostitution in Indiana.